agdturner/ccg-generic/README.md

 A package that helps avoid and deal with OutOfMemoryErrors.
 The avoidance generally entails caching data from the fast access memory of a machine to disk using a Generic_FileStore instance for organising those files.

 ## Current Version
+Developed and tested on Java 11 using Maven.
 ```
 <!-- https://mvnrepository.com/artifact/io.github.agdturner/agdt-java-generic -->
 <dependency>